Hiking Holidays in Andalucia, Spain

 Many of our clients are runners as well as walkers and although it is nice to run trails, preparation for ultra’s and stage races needs to include hiking which plays a big part in managing energy when attempting to race 50 to 100miles or more.
 Having said this we realize that many families include non runners so it is our aim to provide a family with a balance of easy and hard days out.

-Our base is the town of Loja (population 22,000) which is situated in the Poniente Granadino area of Granada Province, 56km west of Granada city.
+Loja (population 22,000) is the biggest town in the region.
+Loja is situated in the Poniente Granadino area of Granada Province, 56km west of Granada city.
 The highest peak in the municipality is Sierra Gorda 1670m but the town itself lies at 500m which makes it a natural gateway between upper and lower Andalucia.
 Its position is ideal for fast access to Granada and the Sierra Nevada mountains, the Sierra Tejeda, Almijara y Alhama to the south or Malaga coast or mountains to the north, south and west.
 North west takes you to Iznajar and into Cordoba Province and north to Jaen Province so overall its position makes it ideal and being at 500m and relatively sheltered it has a typical continental Mediterranean climate, hot in summer, (sometimes well over 42C), cold in winter, sometimes -7C but generally comfortable with little snow below 1200m and although it does rain it doesn’t happen that often.

 The town has many sports facilities, 2 running clubs, a walking club, cycling club, velodrome, track, climbing areas and numerous marked and unmarked trails.
 An indoor pool is under construction plus there are two outdoor pools.
 These facilities, plus the numerous shops, a cinema, theatre, bars and restaurants and its places of historical interest make Loja the perfect base for hiking groups and individuals.
 For those wanting to try new skills we can get to Iznajar and its lake (100km of shoreline) where there are beaches and canoeing available or go up into the local mountains to try the via ferrata and climbing routes in the strange Karstic landscape.